 If you vote in time for the Annual Meeting by proxy, the individuals named on the proxy (your "proxies") will vote your shares of common stock in accordance with the choices you specified.
-If you properly submit a proxy without indicating your instructions, the shares of common stock represented by such proxy will be voted FOR the election of the nominees named in this Proxy Statement as directors, FOR the approval of the company's 2025 Stock and Incentive Plan, FOR the ratification of the Selection of Ernst & Young LLP as the Company's auditors for the 2025 fiscal year, and FOR the approval of the amendment of the Company's Articles of Incorporation to increase the number of shares of common stock authorized.
+If you properly submit a proxy without indicating your instructions, the shares of common stock represented by such proxy will be voted FOR the election of the nominees named in this Proxy Statement as directors, FOR the approval of the compensation of the Company's named executive officers, FOR the approval of the Company's 2025 Stock and Incentive Plan, FOR the ratification of the selection of Ernst & Young LLP as the Company's auditors for the 2025 fiscal year, and "FOR" the approval of the amendment of the Company's Articles of Incorporation to increase the number of shares of common stock authorized.